occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

 Visual 7 utilizes a heatmap to demonstrate correlations among country features in 2023.
-Darker shades of blue indicate stronger correlations, while lighter shades imply weaker correlations.
+Darker shades of blue indicate stronger positive correlations, darker shades of red imply stronger negative correlations and whiter shades imply weaker correlations.
 Notably, variables intersecting with the Happiness score, GDP, Social support, Life expectancy, and Freedom, exhibit significantly darker shades of blue on the heatmap.
 This suggests a strong positive correlation among these factors, indicating they are likely to increase together.
 Generosity appears closer to 0, suggesting it may not have a substantial impact on other country features.
 Conversely, Perception of corruption is depicted as negatively correlated, supporting the notion that reduced corruption tends to correlate with higher happiness.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_07.png"  width="700" height="580"> |
 |:--:|